heritage5665/app/README.md

-# app a simple restful api using slim frameworl
+# app a simple restful api using slim framework